libertyernie/CrosspostSharp/README.md

 --------------------

-CrosspostSharp is a Windows desktop application that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.
+CrosspostSharp is a Windows desktop application (written in C# and F#) that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.

-The application is written primarily in C#.
-The SourceWrappers library (which wraps the libraries used to get existing submissions from sites) is mostly written in F# (except the Twitter wrapper, which is in C#.)

-Only visual submissions (artwork) are supported at this time.
+In most cases, only photo posts are supported.
+However, Twitter and Tumblr text posts and DeviantArt status updates will be recognized as simple text posts, and you will be able to crosspost them easily without uploading a photo.

 Requirements: